DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### I can achieve PCI compliance using cloud hosting.

-As of May 2014, we are seeing a growing number of reputable hosting providers introducing PCI compliant cloud hosting options.
+As of July 2014, we are seeing a growing number of reputable hosting providers introducing PCI compliant cloud hosting options.
 However, you must do your due diligence before immediately accepting their claims.
 As part of the version 3.0 standard, each party must explicitly agree to the particular sections of the standard that they assume responsibility.
 Not only should the cloud hosting provider explicitly state that their solution is PCI compliant and they will assume the responsibilities within their jurisdiction, but the cloud hosting provider should also be able to provide documentation (upon request) to validate their claims.

 Regardless of if you choose to use a cloud or dedicated hardware solution, you must us a PCI DSS certified service provider if you are outsourcing hosting for eCommerce servers.